ufal/ufal-tools/websocket-demo/README.md

 < data from server 1675418171.6871643
 ```

-### Server on namuddis and client on notebook connecting from public internet
+### Test the server on namuddis but the client on a notebook connecting from public Internet
-Open two terminal.
-The terminal with server on namuddis exactly the same as in local deployment.
+Open two terminals.
+The terminal with server on namuddis is deployed exactly the same as for local deployment.
-The second terminal with client should be at your local machine connecting from public internet.
+The second terminal with the client should be at your local machine connecting from public internet.
 The client is trying to connect to  `ws://quest.ms.mff.cuni.cz/namuddis/ws-test/echo`

 Note: in order the client to work, perform the same installation as you did on `namuddis`.